Unregulated and unproven folk remedies remain popular in rural China

 Under the 2017 Traditional Chinese Medicine Law, folk healers are required to acquire certifications, their prescriptions must meet pharmaceutical standards in China, and they must submit to inspection by the National Medical Products Administration.
 However, the complexity and variety of folk medicines and practitioners means specific laws on folk treatments are difficult to enforce.

 “Blindly using folk medicine can get in the way when medical professionals attempt to diagnose a disease, which delays treatment and leaves victims to suffer longer than they would have if the symptoms were kept clear,” a “barefoot doctor” surnamed Zhao, who has been working with Chinese medicine for over 20 years in rural Anhui, told TWOC.
-Dr. Zhao suggests certain folk remedies for minor ailments such as coughs are acceptable because they are more affordable and effective, but “the one-size-fits-all remedy does not always help cure illness.”
+Dr. Zhao suggests certain folk remedies for minor ailments such as coughs are acceptable because they are more affordable and effective than prescription medicine, but “the one-size-fits-all remedy does not always help cure illness.”

 While there remains a place for herbal cures passed down from generation to generation, better understanding of what is harmful is needed in future.
 “I’m not saying that we should abandon [folk medicine] just because it has led to death,” says Dr. Zhao, “but we should turn these folk prescriptions into verified treatments with the help of medical workers and researchers.”